 The B-plot in that episode sees Greg addicted to nasal spray.
 Kim tries to get him to stop, but he can’t.
 When he tries to go cold turkey, he hallucinates in the middle of the night.
 I’ll just let this scene speak for itself.
 Words can’t do it justice, though I’ll say that that anthropomorphic nasal spray is rendered in pretty good CGI for a network sitcom.

 I could go on all day describing several more episodes, but that wouldn’t be enough in describing the weirdness of this show.
 In addition to the occasional dream sequence and random episode endings, this show has several cameos.
-Included in the Yes, Dear cameo club are Will Arnett, the aforementioned Jerry Van Dyke and MLB legends, Pat Morita, and Bill Goldberg.
+Included in the Yes, Dear cameo club are Will Arnett, the aforementioned Jerry Van Dyke and MLB legends, Pat Morita, Steve from Blue’s Clues, and Bill Goldberg.
 Weirdness also arises from the stock nature of the show, which at times is hard to tell whether or not it’s intentional.
 Some lines seem self-aware of it, but others are written so poorly that the cheesiness can’t be intentional, specifically in Season Six.

 One thing’s for sure: I still have a lot of fun watching this show.
 It’s harmless, funny, and a little heartwarming at times.
 However, if you’re looking for a 10/10, or even 7.5/10, comedy with character depth, I’d say look elsewhere.
 If you want to have a quick laugh, then Yes, Dear would be a pretty solid option.